Interpretable Augmented Physics-Based Model for Estimation and Tracking: Introduction

 Assuming that the measurement model is known or can be reliably obtained, classical state estimation approaches~\cite{BarShalom01, Sarkka13book} rely on the design of appropriate \ac{pbm} of the state dynamics.
 Despite the extensive research in the past seven decades, obtaining the dynamical model still poses many challenges, especially related to designing or identifying its deterministic component, identifying its stochastic component (noise statistical properties), and the adaptation of such models to new operating conditions.

 Recent efforts have attempted to overcome parts of these challenges by leveraging data-driven \ac{ml} or, more generally, \ac{ai} algorithms.
-AI-based modeling of state dynamics can be roughly classified in terms of the \ac{ss} components that the \ac{nn} characterizes or is embedded in.
-In general \ac{ss} structures, the whole model of state dynamics is identified from data and replaced by an~\ac{nn} In~\cite{suykens1995a}, \ac{fc} \acp{nn} were used to represent the function in state dynamics, and in \cite{masti2021a}, the authors use predictive partial autoencoders to find the state and its mapping to the measurement.
+AI-based modeling of state dynamics can be roughly classified in terms of the \ac{ss} components that the data-driven model characterizes or is embedded in.
+In general \ac{ss} structures, the whole model of state dynamics is identified from data and replaced by data-driven models such as an~\ac{nn} or \ac{gp}.
+In~\cite{suykens1995a}, \ac{fc} \acp{nn} were used to represent the function in state dynamics, and in \cite{masti2021a}, the authors use predictive partial autoencoders to find the state and its mapping to the measurement.
 In~\cite{gorji2008a}, \ac{fc} \acp{nn} trained by the expectation-maximization algorithm were used to represent both functions while~\cite{wang2017a} utilized \ac{lstm} \acp{nn} for this purpose.

-A comparison of the performance of several general \ac{ss} structures was presented in~\cite{gedon2021a}, considering \ac{lstm}, \ac{gru}, and \acp{vae}.
+A comparison of the performance of several general \ac{nn}-based \ac{ss} structures was presented in~\cite{gedon2021a}, considering \ac{lstm}, \ac{gru}, and \acp{vae}.
 The authors assumed Gaussian likelihood and combined the \ac{rnn} and \ac{vae} into a deep-state space model.
 Stochastic \acp{rnn} were introduced for system identification in~\cite{fraccaro2016a} to account for stochastic properties of the \ac{ss} model.
 A similar approach is followed by \ac{pinn}~\cite{arnold2021} modeling the state equation by a \ac{nn} which training is constrained by the physics describing the \ac{pbm}.
 The limitations of those, however, include poor explainability of the resulting model or the usual need for supervised learning, i.e., true state availability.
+Although there is a recent focus on \ac{nn}-based approaches, abundant literature exists on \ac{gp}-based approaches for \ac{ss} models~\cite{lydeard2025integrated, Hamelijnck_GP_neurips24, sarkka2021use}.
+For instance, in~\cite{sarkka2021use} the authors propose a \ac{gp}-based strategy for system identification, while physics-informed \ac{gp} models were considered in \cite{Hamelijnck_GP_neurips24} where a variational \ac{gp} strategy was used.
+In~\cite{lydeard2025integrated}, a linear physical-model is leveraged as the mean of \ac{gp} formulation of the state dynamics.
+Despite the rich literature, in this work we will focus our discussions on \ac{nn}-based strategies.